A1rPun/transForm.js/README.md

 ### Params

-- formElement - Can be a `HTMLElement` or a querySelector string
+- parentElement - Can be a `HTMLElement` or a querySelector string
 - options - An object containing the serialize options
 - nodeCallback - Function that will be executed for every input (param: `input`, `key`).
 Return an `{ name: key, value: null }` object where the `name` is the property string of the resulting object & the `value` is any truthy JavaScript value (Ex: `{ name: text.input, value: true }` results in `{ text: { input: true } }` ).